jech/galene/galene.md

 be an array of individual permissions (not recommended), or one of the following strings:

- - `op`, a group operator, with all rights except administering the group;
+ - `op`: a group operator, with all rights except administering the group;
  - `present`, an ordinary user with the right to publish audio and video streams and send chat messages;
- - `message`, a user with the right to send chat messages;
+ - `message`: a user with the right to send chat messages;
- - `observe`, a user that receives media streams and chat messages, but is not allowed to send them;
+ - `observe`: a user that receives media streams and chat messages, but is not allowed to send them;
- - `caption`, a user with the right to display captions (only);
+ - `caption`: a user with the right to display captions (only);
- - `admin`, a user with the right to administer the group (only).
+ - `admin`: a user with the right to administer the group (only).

 The value of the `codecs` field is an array of codecs allowed in the group.
 Supported video codecs include: